| Academic Coursework: |

 |

-| Back to Top |
+Back to Top |

 |

-Business and Economics
+Business and Administration

 - Global Markets and International Business Strategies

-- From Ideas to Action: The Anatomy of Entrepreneurship
+- From Ideas to Action: the Anatomy of Entrepreneurship

 |

-| Back to Top |
+Back to Top |

 |